-The Board acknowledges its responsibilities over the system of internal controls, which includes financial controls, operational and compliance controls maintained by the Company that provides reasonable assurance of effective and efficient operations, and compliance with laws and regulations, as well as with internal procedures and guidelines.
+The Board acknowledges its responsibilities over the system of internal controls, which includes financial, operational and compliance controls maintained by the Company that provides reasonable assurance regarding the reliability and integrity of financial and operational information, effectiveness and efficiency of operations, safeguarding of assets and compliance with laws, regulations and contracts, as well as with internal procedures and guidelines.
 The Board is assisted by the Audit Committee to review audit issues concerning internal controls identified by the Internal Audit Department, external auditor and regulatory examiners and to oversee the financial reporting processes and the quality of financial reporting of the Company.
 All aspects of the system of internal controls are subjected to regular review to ensure their adequacy and effectiveness.